 A: My Rural Renaissance range for Graduate Collection was the first new collection I came up with having graduated from Edinburgh College of Art.
 It was a progression from my degree show collection and I feel that this range is more contemporary and fresh.
 I used fresh colours and patterns that have a traditional echo but are distinctly modern.
 The imagery used in my designs is the underlying constant, with brambles and birds creating a satisfying and versatile pattern that has applied well to cushions and ceramics.
 Again, I feel that these designs work equally as well in traditional and contemporary settings, making them ideal for many a home.

 Rural Renaissance Mug Collection

 Q: What other new ventures are you working on?

 A: At the moment I’m based in London where I’m finding more experience in the design industry with a view to experiencing all levels from shop floor to design studio.
 I see this experience as invaluable for pushing my own business further in the future.
 I’m also hoping to have another exhibition of my paintings this year and launch a second design collection later in the year.

-You can find out more about William at Watson West, you can buy the Rural Renaissance range from the Graduate Collection at Graduate Collection.
+You can find out more about William at Watson West.
 Credits: text by Homegirl London, images courtesy of the Graduate Collection, special thanks to William Watson West and Sophia Cottier.